 In a changing world, there exists an unchanging God whose world lasts forever.

-"The grass withers, the flower fades: but the word of our God stands forever" (Isaiah 40:8, New American Standard), and He Himself never changes, "Jesus Christ the same yesterday, and today, and forever" (Hebrews 13:8, KJV).
+"The grass withers, the flower fades: but the Word of our God stands forever" (Isaiah 40:8, New American Standard Bible), and He Himself never changes: "Jesus Christ the same yesterday, and today, and forever" (Hebrews 13:8, KJV).

-Ralph Barton, one of the top cartoonists of the nation, left this note pinned to his pillow before taking his own life,
+Ralph Barton, one of the top cartoonists of the nation at the turn of the twentieth century, left this note pinned to his pillow before taking his own life:

-"I have had few difficulties, many friends, great successes; I have gone from wife to wife, and from house to house, visited great countries of the world, but I am fed up with inventing devices to fill up 24 hours of the day" (Bill Bright, Jesus and the Intellectual, p.
+"I have had few difficulties, many friends, great successes; I have gone from wife to wife, and from house to house, visited great countries of the world, but I am fed up with inventing devices to fill up 24 hours of the day" (quoted in Bill Bright, Jesus and the Intellectual, p.
 14).

-Shakespeare commented on life, "It is a tale told by an idiot, full of sound and fury, signifying nothing." – MacBeth
+Shakespeare commented on life through the mouth of Macbeth, "It is a tale told by an idiot, full of sound and fury, signifying nothing."

 Christianity offers the world a genuine hope.